 Dr. Myers is a Ph.D. physicist with nearly two decades of experience in sensors, electronics, and systems.
-He has expertise in technologies such as magnetic hard drives, nano/micromechanical systems (NEMS/MEMS), and chemical & biological sensor systems.
-Dr. Myers has co-founded a startup using NEMS resonator-based mass detectors for ultrasensitive and portable chemical analysis, and he has developed techniques for high density magnetic data storage that find themselves in current advanced electronic memory products.
+He has expertise in technologies such as battery & power electronics, magnetic hard drives, nano/micromechanical systems (NEMS/MEMS), and chemical & biological sensor systems.
+Dr. Myers has led problem-solving efforts involving consumer, medical, and industrial electronics, including failure analyses of mobile power circuits using lithium-ion batteries and proactive risk assessments of client product designs.

 Prior to joining Exponent, Dr. Myers worked at Western Digital as a R&D scientist on advanced magnetic hard drive recording technologies.
 He has also worked at the California Institute of Technology as a senior scientist; there he led a DARPA-funded effort to develop miniaturized gas analyzers using (NEMS) resonators, for real-time chemical warfare agent detection.
 In his Ph.D. work at Cornell University, Dr. Myers performed the first systematic study of nanoscale magnetic bit reversal by a spin-polarized current, which enables new kinds of high-speed and high-density computer memories.